ngacho/os-assignments/project-1/README.md

 ## [Project 1](https://sfkaplan.people.amherst.edu/courses/2024/spring/COSC-277/assignments/project-1.pdf)

-Using the bios from project-0, complete the bios to achieve the following:
+Using the bios from project-0, load the kernel into RAM.
+Then complete the kernel to achieve the following:

 ### Handle interrupts.